An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Introduction

 \begin{introthm} Let $\mathcal{BT}_n(X)$ be the category of $n$-truncated Barsotti-Tate groups over $X$~\cite{MR0801922}, and let $\mathrm{Vect}_{\{0,1\}}(X^{\mathrm{syn}})$ be the category of vector bundles on $X^{\mathrm{syn}}\otimes\Int/p^n\Int$ with Hodge-Tate weights in $\{0,1\}$.
 Then there is a canonical equivalence of categories

 compatible with Cartier duality. \end{introthm}

 \begin{introrem} Here are some (very incomplete) historical remarks, though see also~\cite[\S 7]{drinfeld2024shimurian}.
-We will write $\mathcal{BT}(X)$ for the category of $p$-divisible groups over $X$: \begin{itemize} \item The first attempt at a complete description of this category for a particular $X$ was probably by Dieudonn\'e-Manin~\cite{MR0157972}, where $X = \Spec \kappa$ with $\kappa$ a perfect field of characteristic $p$. \item A uniform proof of a description of $\mathcal{BT}(\Spec\kappa)$ in terms of Dieudonn\'e modules was given by Fontaine~\cite{MR0498610}. \item A general construction of a \emph{crystalline} Dieudonn\'e functor was given in~\cite{bbm:cris_ii}, and this was used by de Jong~\cite{dejong:formal_rigid} to exhibit an equivalence between $p$-divisible groups and Dieudonn\'e $F$-crystals over formally smooth formal schemes over $\Field_p$ whose reduced scheme is of finite type over a field with finite $p$-basis. \item When $X = \Spec R$ with $R$ a perfect $\Field_p$-algebra, a form of Theorem~\ref{introthm:dieudonne} is due to Gabber and Lau~\cite{MR2983008}: One can show that $\mathrm{Vect}_{\{0,1\}}(X^{\mathrm{syn}}\otimes\Int/p^n\Int)$ is equivalent to a category of finite locally free $W_n(R)$-modules equipped with certain additional structures appearing in \emph{loc. cit.} \item When $X = \Spf R$ for $p$-complete $R$, $p$-divisible \emph{formal} groups have been classified by Zink~\cite{MR1827031} and Lau~\cite{MR2983008} in terms of Witt vector displays. \item When $X$ is quasisyntomic, Ansch\"utz and Le Bras demonstrated in~\cite{MR4530092} an equivalence of categories between $\mathcal{BT}(X)$ and a certain category of \emph{admissible} $\varphi$-modules over a sheaf of rings $\mathcal{O}^{\mathrm{pris}}$ obtained using prismatic cohomology.
-One can once again reformulate their result as proving Theorem~\ref{introthm:dieudonne} for such rings.
-See also the recent papers of Guo-Li~\cite{guo2023frobenius} and Mondal~\cite{Mondal2024-cy}, where a similar connection is made.
-Mondal actually proves a classification theorem for all finite locally free $p$-power torsion commutative group schemes over quasisyntomic $X$ in terms of $F$-gauges. \item Therefore, the main content of the above theorem is its validity for formal schemes that are not quasisyntomic, as well as for not necessarily formal $p$-divisible groups.
-This generality is important for instance to understand the deformation theory of $p$-divisible groups. \end{itemize} \end{introrem}
+We will write $\mathcal{BT}(X)$ for the category of $p$-divisible groups over $X$: \begin{itemize} \item The first attempt at a complete description of this category for a particular $X$ was probably by Dieudonn\'e-Manin~\cite{MR0157972}, where $X = \Spec \kappa$ with $\kappa$ a perfect field of characteristic $p$. \item A uniform proof of a description of $\mathcal{BT}(\Spec\kappa)$ in terms of Dieudonn\'e modules was given by Fontaine~\cite{MR0498610}. \item A general construction of a \emph{crystalline} Dieudonn\'e functor was given in~\cite{bbm:cris_ii}, and this was used by de Jong~\cite{dejong:formal_rigid}---building on subsequent work of Berthelot-Messing~\cite{Berthelot1990-gp}---to exhibit an equivalence between $p$-divisible groups and Dieudonn\'e $F$-crystals over formally smooth formal schemes over $\Field_p$ whose reduced scheme is of finite type over a field with finite $p$-basis. \item When $X = \Spec R$ with $R$ a perfect $\Field_p$-algebra, a form of Theorem~\ref{introthm:dieudonne} is due to Gabber and Lau~\cite{MR2983008}: One can show that $\mathrm{Vect}_{\{0,1\}}(X^{\mathrm{syn}}\otimes\Int/p^n\Int)$ is equivalent to a category of finite locally free $W_n(R)$-modules equipped with certain additional structures appearing in \emph{loc. cit.} \item When $X = \Spf R$ for $p$-complete $R$, $p$-divisible \emph{formal} groups have been classified by Zink~\cite{MR1827031} and Lau~\cite{MR2983008} in terms of Witt vector displays.